 - 1. Any request to amend an educational record shall be made in writing and submitted to the building principal. - 2.
 The principal shall review the request within a reasonable time and approve or deny it.
 The principal's decision shall be submitted to the parent/guardian/eligible student.
 If the principal denies the amendment request, s/he shall inform the parent/guardian/eligible student of his/her right to request an appeals hearing. - 3.
 Requests for an appeals hearing shall be submitted to the Superintendent.
 The hearing shall be held within a reasonable time after the appeal request has been made. - 4.
+The building principal shall require the requestor to submit/show a form of state or federally-issued identification to verify the identity of the requestor if the requestor is unknown to the principal. - 5.
 The Superintendent shall serve as the hearing officer.
 A representative of the parent/guardian/eligible student's choosing may accompany the parent/guardian/eligible student at the parent/guardian/eligible student's expense.
-The parent/guardian/eligible student shall have a full and fair opportunity to present evidence related to the amendment request. - 5.
+The parent/guardian/eligible student shall have a full and fair opportunity to present evidence related to the amendment request. - 6.
 The Superintendent's decision is final and binding and shall be submitted to the parent/guardian/eligible student at a reasonable time after the hearing.